ImmyGarth01/A00025521---OSJournal-/Phase-2/phase-2.md

 ***Threat 2***

 This can happen when you have a weak firewall that hasn't been configured properly having poorly written rules that don't do much to keep the system secure.
-In order to comabt this the recommended mitigating strategy is
+In order to comabt this the recommended mitigating strategy is by implmenting a default-deny policy in your firewall and regularly reviwing and monioring your firewall and it's rules.

+***Threat 3***

+Having out-of-date software is an easy mistake that can be a result of not enough monitoring, Luckily, as my server is an Ubunutu one I can utilise the LTS (Long Term Support) to update patches.
+Secondly in just using moinitoring software, through command line monitoring  the system you can make note of what needs to be update, enabling security updates as needed.